CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 With Cumulus Linux 3.7 and earlier, in EVPN symmetric routing configurations with VXLAN active-active (MLAG), all EVPN routes are advertised with the anycast IP address ({{<link url="VXLAN-Active-active-Mode#terminology" text="clagd-vxlan-anycast-ip">}}) as the next-hop IP address and the anycast MAC address as the router MAC address.
 In a failure scenario, this can lead to traffic being forwarded to a leaf switch that does not have the destination routes.
 Traffic has to traverse the peer link (with additional BGP sessions per VRF).

-To prevent sub-optimal routing in Cumulus Linux 4.0 and later, the next hop IP address of the VTEP is conditionally handled depending on the route type: host type-2 (MAC/IP advertisement) or type-5 (IP prefix route).
+To prevent sub-optimal routing, the next hop IP address of the VTEP is conditionally handled depending on the route type: host type-2 (MAC/IP advertisement) or type-5 (IP prefix route).

 - For host type-2 routes, the anycast IP address is used as the next hop IP address and the anycast MAC address is used as the router MAC address.
 - For type-5 routes, the system IP address (the primary IP address of the VTEP) is used as the next hop IP address and the system MAC address of the VTEP is used as the router MAC address.